 STROHAL also rejects the characterization of the relation of congruence by the concept of rigid motion as a circular procedure.
 "The concept of a rigid solid which occurs in this connection can again be explained in no other way than by presupposing the congruence of the different positions of this solid.
 If one wants to understand the rigid solid as an elementary concept, however, one will find that to obtain it no other intuitions will help than those which give us the concept of congruence itself, so that the detour through the concept of a rigid solid becomes pointless" (pp. 17-18).
-This argumentation would be justified only if the concept of a rigid solid would have to be formed as an ordinary generic concept [Gattungsbegriff] $|^{199r}$ , e.g., in such a way that starting from an empirical intuition of the rigid solid one arrives by abstraction at the concept of the perfectly rigid solid.
-In fact, however, it is possible to carry out a completely different process instead, which consists in sharpening by abstraction the intuitive matters of fact about rigid bodies concerning freedom of motion and coincidence into a strict lawfulness, and then forming the geometrical concept of a rigid solid with respect to this lawfulness.
+This argumentation would be justified only if the concept of a rigid solid would have to be formed as an ordinary generic concept [Gattungsbegriff] | 199r, e.g., in such a way that starting from an empirical representation of the rigid solid one arrives by abstraction at the concept of the perfectly rigid solid.
+It is in fact possible to carry out instead a completely different abstraction process, which consists in sharpening by abstraction the intuitive facts about rigid bodies concerning freedom of motion and coincidence into a strict lawfulness, and then forming the geometrical concept of a rigid solid with respect to this lawfulness.
 In its mathematical formulation, this kind of concept formation emerges by considering rigid motions from the outset not individually, but by considering the group of rigid motions.

-This thought, which originates in HELMHOLTZ, and which was groundbreaking for an entire line of geometrical research and in the face of relativity theory is increasingly topical, is not mentioned by STROHAL at all.
-Now, if so many approaches adopted by mathematics in order to erect geometry are rejected [ausgeschaltet], one would expect that the way of justification so decisively preferred by STROHAL would be presented as a paragon of methodology.
-In fact, however, the considerations with the help of which STROHAL explains the method, following LOBACHEFSKY, which leads from the elementary concepts of the spatial, contact and of the having-it-inside to the distinction of dimensions and to the concepts of surface, line and point, are far from the precision we are now used to in dealing with such topological questions; on the basis of these considerations one cannot even determine whether those three elementary concepts are sufficient for the topological characterization of space.-
+This thought, which originates in Helmholtz, and which was ground-breaking for an entire line of geometrical research and because of the theory of relativity is increasingly topical, is not mentioned by Strohal at all.
+[Das ist wohl Murks]

+Now, if so many approaches adopted by mathematics in order to erect geometry are rejected [ausgeschaltet], one would expect that the way of justification so decisively preferred by STROHAL would be presented as a paradigm of methodology.
+In fact, however, the considerations by means of which STROHAL following LOBACHEFSKY explains the method-leading from the elementary concepts of the spatial, contact and of the having-it-inside to the distinction of dimensions and to the concepts of surface, line and point-are far removed from the precision we are now used to when dealing with such topological questions; on the basis of these considerations one cannot even determine whether those three elementary concepts are sufficient for the topological characterization of space.-

-Up to now we have only regarded that part of STROHAL's considerations dealing with geometrical concept formation.
-STROHAL's standpoint, however, becomes really clear only in the way in which he conceives of the principles of geometry.
+Up to now we have only regarded the part of STROHAL's considerations that deals with geometrical concept formation.
+STROHAL's standpoint, however, becomes really clear only through the way in which he conceives of the principles of geometry.

-It is essential to this view that STROHAL sticks to the separation of the χοιναὶ ἐννοιαι (communes animi conceptiones) and the αἰτήματα (postulata) as it is found in EUCLID's "Elements."
+It is essential to this view that STROHAL sticks to the separation of the $\kappa o \iota \nu \alpha \iota \ell \nu \nu o \iota \alpha \iota$ (communes animi conceptiones) and the $\alpha \iota \tau \eta \mu \alpha \tau \alpha$ (postulata) as it is found in Euclid's "Elements."
 STROHAL regards this distinction as fundamentally significant, and sees an essential shortcoming of recent foundations of geometry in their deviation from this distinction.

-To this it has to be remarked first of all that deviating from EUCLID in this point is not a result of mere sloppiness but is completely intentional.
-EUCLID puts the propositions of the theory of magnitude, which are gathered under the title xorval čvvotat, before the specifically geometrical postulates, as propositions of greater than geometrical generality and which are to be applied to geometry.
+Here it has to be remarked first of all that deviating from EUCLID on this point is not a result of mere sloppiness but is completely intentional.
+EUCLID puts the propositions of the theory of magnitude, which are gathered under the title $\kappa o \iota \nu \alpha \iota$ $\epsilon \nu \nu o \iota \alpha \iota$ before the specifically geometrical postulates as propositions of greater than geometrical generality, which are to be applied to geometry.